kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

   ```
 - `TODO(Dan/Samarth): Add a link to unit test doc when it is converted to md.`

+### Convention for naming tests

+- According to PEP8 names of classes should always be camel case.
+- On the other hand, if we are testing a function `foo_bar()` we prefer to call
+the testing code `Test_foo_bar` instead of `TestFooBar`.
+- We suggest to name the class / method in the same way as the object we are
+testing, e.g.,:
+  - For testing a class `FooBar` we use a test class `TestFooBar`
+  - For testing methods of the class `FooBar`, e.g., `FooBar.baz()`, we use a test
+    method `TestFooBar.test_baz()`
+  - For testing a protected method `_gozilla()` of `FooBar` we use test methods
+    `test__gozilla` (note the double underscore).
+This is needed to distinguish
+    testing the public method `FooBar.gozilla()` and `FooBar._gozilla()`
+- We are ok with mixing camel case and snake case to mirror the code being tested.
+- We prefer to name classes `TestFooBar1` and methods `TestFooBar1.test1()`, even
+if there is a single class / method, to make it easier to add another test
+class, without having to rename class and `check_string` files.
+- We are ok with using suffixes like `01`, `02`, … , when we believe it's
+important that methods are tested in a certain order (e.g., from the simplest to
+the most complex)

 ## Refactoring

 ### When moving / refactoring code